Beginning Your Home Yoga Practice

 Home Practice Introductory Sequences

 Thanks for your encouragement and support of this project.
 I expect it to change a lot as we go along, and I look forward to learning about what works for you and what you would like to see more of.
-I am hoping to offer sequences more like our classroom exploration of themes and actions in the body through SATYA and Asana sequences, but in the meantime I am learning how to teach without students in the room (It's so different!).
+I am hoping to offer sequences more like our classroom exploration of themes and actions in the body through SATYA (Sensory Awareness Training for Yoga Attunement) and asana sequences, but in the meantime I am learning how to teach without students in the room (It's so different!).

 Thank you for exploring these early offerings with openness and love.